 The final audit certificate was not issued pending the auditors finalising their work into two objections received to the accounts in 2016/17 by a number of authorities.
-One of these has concluded with no action required and it is hoped the second will be concluded in August 2020 in time for completing the 2019/20 accounts.
+Both responses to these objections have concluded with no action required and Grant Thornton will be able to issue the audit certificates from 2016/17 to date on completing the 2019/20 accounts.